usmanhameed2017/Node-JS/Important.md

 - `express.static()` automates the process of `serving static files` by mapping URLs directly to files in the specified directory, simplifying configuration and reducing development effort.

 - When a client requests a static file, Express.js uses `express.static` to locate and deliver the file directly to the client's browser without additional routing logic.

+- EJS (`Embedded JavaScript`) is a popular template engine for Node JS.

+- A template engine in web development is a tool that helps you create `dynamic HTML pages`.

+- EJS `Embedded JavaScript` is a popular template engine for Node.js that allows you to generate HTML markup with `plain JavaScript`.

+- It is specifically useful for creating `dynamic web pages`, as it enables you to embed JavaScript logic directly within your HTML.

+- Template engine helps to create an HTML template with minimal code.
+Also, it can `inject data` into an HTML template on the client side and produce the final HTML.